asands24/Digi-Times/README.md

 Users can toggle visibility with the "Public" checkbox in the Story Archive component.
 Share links are automatically generated when stories are marked public.

+## Newspaper Issues

+Users can save their newspaper layouts as "Issues":
+- **Create Issue**: Select stories in the Story Archive and click "Build Newspaper".
+In the newspaper view, click "Save Issue".
+- **View Issues**: Access your saved editions via the "View Issues" button in the Story Archive or at `/issues`.
+- **Manage**: Delete old issues to keep your library clean.

 ## Development

 ### Environment Variables